winstonma/MMM-HK-Transport/README.md

 # MMM-HK-Transport

+NOTE: I deprecated this module.
+Please feel free to take a look at [MMM-HK-Transport-ETA](https://github.com/winstonma/MMM-HK-Transport-ETA).

 <B>Station monitor</B> for the <B>Hong Kong Transport</B>.<P>

 This module is an extension of the amazing [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) project by [MichMich](https://github.com/MichMich/) which has inspired me to share my coding skills with others as well.
 Check it out, you know you want to :). <P>